dprada/OpenENM-Tools/MD/harmonic_well/README.md

 - Can the integration step be as big as you wish?
 Can the integration step be 0.1ps? and 10ps? and 2s?

+- Given a long enough trajectory, compute the covariance matrix and obtain the eigenvectors and eigenvalues (Principal Component Analysis).
+Compare the principal modes with the normal modes.
+Compare also the $\sigma ^{2}$ of the trajectory associated to each principal mode, with the theoretical $\sigma ^{2}$ of each normal mode.